Dance is the hidden language of the soul.

 Waltz

-The waltz is a popular ballroom dance from the 18th century and while it's danced to a 3/4 time signature much like the minuets we mentioned earlier, it's not directly related to them.
+The waltz is a popular ballroom production from the 18th century and while it's danced to a 3/4 timeframe signature much like the minuets we mentioned earlier, it's not directly related to them.

 Both waltzes and minuets were danced in ballrooms and aristocratic settings, but the waltz originated in Austria and Bavaria from a folk dance that involved rotating steps.
 It's also faster than the minuet.